Prismatik/dendritic/README.md

 This will add the necessary properties to your model schema as well as setup tests to ensure the related model exists (endpoint can be accessed via a GET request).

+Note: You can also use this switch when creating users since users are effectively just a special type of controller / schema i.e. `redbeard user -s license -m vehicle`

 - - -

 NOTES: